 To determine what specific areas would be dredged, GE conducted an extensive sediment sampling program during which more than 60,000 samples of river bottom were collected and analyzed.
 The multi-year program was the largest sediment sampling effort ever performed.

 GE then selected a team of experts to provide engineering services for dredging, railroad transport, water treatment and sediment processing.
 Months of research and detailed analyses followed.
 GE began construction of a sediment processing and water treatment facility in 2007.
 The first phase, or first year of dredging was performed by GE in 2009.
 Subsequent seasons of dredging were performed from 2011-2014.
-Plans are now being made for the final season of the Upper Hudson River Dredging Project in 2015.
+GE’s crews are now working on the sixth and final season of dredging.

 Below is a chronology of milestone events related to the dredging of PCBs from the Hudson River.